Skip to main content

 forge: command not foundFoundry not installedcurl -L https://foundry.paradigm.xyz | bash && foundryup

-Indexer fails to startDocker not runningStart Docker Desktop, then retry bun run dev:indexer
+Indexer fails to startDocker not runningStart Docker or OrbStack, then retry bun run dev or the narrow workbench target dev launch green-goods:indexer-graphql

 VITE_CHAIN_ID is undefinedMissing .envRun bun run env:sync, or copy .env.template to .env and fill values manually